-ArcticDEM data is constructed from in-track, high-resolution (~0.5 meter) imagery acquired by the DigitalGlobe constellation of optical imaging satellites and licensed through the NGA NextView contract.
+ArcticDEM data is constructed from in-track and cross-track high-resolution (~0.5 meter) imagery acquired by the DigitalGlobe constellation of optical imaging satellites, licensed through the NGA NextView contract.

 Most ArcticDEM data was generated from the panchromatic bands of the WorldView-1, WorldView-2, and WorldView-3 satellites.
 A small percentage of data was generated from the GeoEye-1 satellite sensor.

 Related Guide: DigitalGlobe Satellite Constellation

 ArcticDEM has been released on incremental bases through 2018.
 September 28, 2018 marks the final release, Release 7.